 Include a checklist of signs of drug and alcohol use in your policy.

-Actions like unsteady walking, unusual speech patterns, erratic behavior, hyperactivity or drowsiness, and observations like dilated pupils or strong alcohol odor on the breath may be signs an employee is under the influence of drugs or alcohol.
 Including this in your policy will help your managers determine when they should conduct reasonable suspicion drug testing without discrimination.

 Train your managers to identify these signs.